Last updated on March 27th, 2023 at 08:21 pm

 How To Display Vintage Bottle Brush Trees

 - Display your vintage bottle brush trees together for the best visual impact, although even one tree standing alone makes a wonderful Christmas ornament.
-I love to group the collection of pieces of varying size, shapes and colours together.
+I love to group the collection of pieces of varying size, shapes and colors together.

 - I often divide it up my collection as well and make several groupings.